 Naltrexone is one of the few medications on this list that can be used for both alcohol and opioid addiction.
 This drug works by blocking the euphoric effects that people feel from drinking alcohol.
 Because of that, it helps them remain motivated and avoid relapse.
 Also, the drug can reduce alcohol cravings.

 In general, naltrexone treatment lasts for about three to four months.
 It’s available in pill form, but you can take it as an injection too.
 Like other MAT programs, people should continue to undergo therapy and counseling.

+Buprenorphine and methadone are common medications used to help treat opioid addiction.
 Opioid addiction is hard for people to overcome, partially because of how strong the cravings are for this drug during detox and withdrawal.
-Thankfully, MAT for opioids can help.
+Thankfully, MAT can help those suffering from opioid use disorders.
 While naltrexone can be used for both alcohol and opioid MAT programs, rehab centers can use different medications.

 Buprenorphine helps individuals by reducing and suppressing cravings for opioid drugs, such as heroin.
 It works by producing a euphoric effect.
 However, this effect is much weaker than what people experience with heroin or other medications used during MAT, such as methadone.

 When people take buprenorphine as their health care team prescribes, it’s both effective and safe.
 The oral pill can diminish their physical dependence on opioids.
 At the same time, the slightly euphoric effect can limit withdrawal symptoms.

 Much like buprenorphine, methadone reduces cravings for opioids.
 It can also block the effects that opioids have on the body if people use opioids while they’re in a MAT program.
 This medication is available in pill, liquid, and powder forms.